elsa-workflows/elsa-core/src/persistence/Elsa.Persistence.EntityFramework/Elsa.Persistence.EntityFramework.Core/Readme.md

-Create migrations for all supported EF COre providers:
+Create migrations for all supported EF Core providers:

 `create-migrations-initial.cmd`